pbuterba/pygroupmeapi/docs/direct_message.md

 containing the keyword text.
 + `limit` - *Optional*.
 An integer representing the maximum number of messages to be fetched from the chat.
 Defaults to -1 which is interpreted as no limit.
 If more messages would be returned, only the most recent ones are returned.
++ `timeout` - *Optional*.
+The number of seconds that should be waited before re-attempting an API call if a call is denied due to receiving too many API calls in a given period of time.
+Defaults to 1 second.
 + `verbose` - *Optional*.
 Boolean flag that defaults to false.
 If set to true, console output will update the user on the progress of the search.
 Useful for searches for large numbers of messages.
 Since these will take a long time to complete, verbose output will assure the user that the process is still moving.